 For information about making a will, click here.

-You cannot give ‘legal custody’ of your child to someone in a will, but you can indicate with whom you wish for your children to live should you die.
-The person your children go to live with if you pass away may have to make a formal application for custody when this happens so that they are able to fully act as a parent for the child(ren).
-For example, if someone has a court order giving them custody of their children, and they die and the children go to live with the other parent as a result, that parent may now have to apply to the court to have the order changed.
+You cannot give ‘legal decision-making responsibility’ of your child to someone in a will, but you can indicate with whom you wish for your children to live should you die.
+The person your children go to live with if you pass away may have to make a formal application for decision-making responsibility when this happens so that they are able to fully act as a parent for the child(ren).
+For example, if someone has a court order giving them decision-making responsibility of their children, and they die and the children go to live with the other parent as a result, that parent may now have to apply to the court to have the order changed.